MattCrutchley/shoppinglist/README.md

 The project was divided into three sprints, the first sprint covering the requirements outlined in the breif for a minimum required product this app would have functionality for users to log in, create and update one shoppinglist each.

-the second sprint would allow users to create multiple shopping lists each.
+The second sprint would allow users to create multiple shopping lists each.

 The third sprint would allow users to add meals to another table and add all the ingredients for each meal to a selected shopping list in one click.